RikEnde/rikende.github.io/docs/_posts/2020-08-04-jenkins-plugins.md

 Each plugin gets its own classloader, which delegates to the Jenkins core classloader.
 For the context of this blog, it isn't necessary to know exactly what this means, other than the following consequences:
-- Your plugin runs in the same JVM as the Jenkins code.
+- Your plugin runs in the JVM of the Jenkins master.
 If you crash your JVM, Jenkins crashes along with your code.
 - Unloading classes from a classloader is not supported.
-This means a new plugin can be used right away, but deleting or updating an existing plugin requires Jenkins to be restarted.
+This means a new plugin can be used right away, but deleting or updating an existing plugin requires the Jenkins master to be restarted.
 - Your plugin will be loaded system wide.
 If you change existing behavior for your own builds, everyone else's builds may be affected as well.